dsilverio123/automated-remediation/README.md

 # automated-remediation

-A local lab to dictate Ansible's remediation use case through different Docker Environments.
+A local lab to dictate Ansible's remediation use case through different Docker Environments to stimulate real-world firmware versioning remediations.